bastijan/wprestapi/README.md

 This example contans some endpoints for Woocommerce with WC Vendors and Wordpress

-All endpoints you can showed on www.your-domain.com/data
+All endpoints you can show on www.your-domain.com/data